Los Angeles Book Launch for Rafael Martínez’s “Illegalized”

 Where: ASU California Center, 1111 S. Broadway Suite 100, Los Angeles, CA

 Rafael Martínez will launch his book Illegalized: Undocumented Youth Movements in the United States, on Friday, November 8, at the Arizona State University (ASU) California Center.
 Martinez will be in convesation with Jennifer Najera, Associate Professor in Ethnic Studies, University of California, Riverside (UCR).
-Books will be available for purchase and signing; the event is free and open to the public.
+Books will be available for purchase and the author will sign books; the event is free and open to the public.
 The book launch is presented by ASU College of Integrative Sciences and Arts, UCR English Department, Global Latinidades Project, and UCR Ethnic Studies Department.

 About the book: